Prinom2000/AI-ML-task-of-Backbencher-Studio/README.md

 # 📌 IMDB Movie Review Sentiment Analysis
-Main Dataset Source: https://www.kaggle.com/datasets/mantri7/imdb-movie-reviews-dataset
+Main Dataset Source: https://www.kaggle.com/datasets/mantri7/imdb-movie-reviews-dataset And here I include a part of cleaned dataset.
+Becouse the main cleaned dataset is more then 25 MB which is not supported by github.

 ## 🔹 Project Overview
 This project performs **sentiment classification** on the IMDB movie reviews dataset — predicting whether a review is **Positive** or **Negative**.
 Two approaches have been implemented: